ICRIN-lab/symetry/README.md

 ##Symmetry Task

-*Symmetry* is a tricky cognitive task where we display an image of two bars and the participant is asked whether the bas are parallel or not.
+*Symmetry* is a tricky cognitive task where we display an image of two bars and the participant is asked whether the bars are parallel or not.
 Simple, isn't it ?
 Don't be so confident, we weighed our words before calling it *"tricky"*.

 The images are stored in the file "img".